alfateam/orange-orm/README.md

 - avg

 __On each row__
-For each row we are counting the number of lines.
+In this example, we are counting the number of lines for each order.
+This is represented as the property <i>numberOfLines</i>.
+You can call these aggregated properties whatever you want.
 You can also elevate associated data to the a parent level for easier access.
 In the example below, <i>balance</i> of the customer is elevated to the root level.

 ```javascript